eimg/burmese-text-classifier/README.md

 # Burmese Text Classifier

 A neural network based text classification system for Burmese.
 Implemented in JavaScript.
-See [Hello NN JS](https://github.com/eimg/hello-nn-js) for the techniques used in this system.
+See [hello-nn-js](https://github.com/eimg/hello-nn-js) for the techniques used in this system.

 ## Usage
 * Edit `data.js` and `ignore.js` with your training data